 How to Submit an Article

-Engineers and Geoscientists BC members are welcome to submit articles or article ideas for consideration; however please note that authors should first contact the Managing Editor well in advance to discuss the specifics of story proposals and deadlines.
+Engineers and Geoscientists BC registrants are welcome to submit articles or article ideas for consideration; however please note that authors should first contact the Managing Editor well in advance to discuss the specifics of story proposals and deadlines.

 Innovation encourages unsolicited articles and photos.
-By submitting material to Innovation, you grant to Innovation a royalty-free, worldwide license to publish the material in Innovation magazine; and you warrant that you have the authority to grant such rights and have obtained waivers of all associated moral rights.
+By submitting material to Innovation, you grant to Innovation a royalty-free, worldwide licence to publish the material in Innovation magazine; and you warrant that you have the authority to grant such rights and have obtained waivers of all associated moral rights.
 Innovation reserves the right to edit the material for length, clarity, and conformity with our editorial guidelines and is under no obligation to publish any or all submissions or any portion thereof, including credits.

 Take advantage of this opportunity to air your views on issues of interest or concern to the professions.
 Letters should not exceed 300 words and are published on a space available basis.
 Innovation reserves the right to edit, condense, or reject any contribution.
 We do not publish open letters to third parties.